-Art Devolution: The animation takes a step down in quality in the second season.
+Art Devolution: The animation, while already leaving a lot to be desired, takes a step down in quality in the second season.

 Badass Grandpa: It turns out that K. Rool is the same age, or thereabouts, as Cranky Kong.